tomkob9999/lead_cycle_time/README.md

 ---

 ## Conclusion
-This paper provides a comprehensive framework for analyzing **cycle time** and **lead time** in pipelined systems, emphasizing cycle time as the primary determinant of throughput.
-It further explores the impact of input flow rates, showing how exceeding system throughput leads to queue growth and linear increases in total cycle time.
+This paper provides a comprehensive framework for analyzing **cycle time** and **throughput time** in pipelined systems, emphasizing cycle time as the primary determinant of throughput.
+It further explores the impact of input flow rates, showing how exceeding system throughput throughputs to queue growth and linear increases in total cycle time.
 By integrating these principles, this framework offers practical tools for optimizing complex systems across various domains, including manufacturing, networking, and software systems.

 ---